ahorner1117/ahorner1117/README.md

 # Hi there 👋
 ##  My name is Anthony Horner, I'm a software engineer currently living in South Florida.
 <!--
 I found my passion for coding in my early years of high school, where I had the opportunity to study intro to robotics where I studied Python and programming with Arduino's.
-Immediately after joining this class, I knew my career path.
-This led me to study Computer Science at Florida Atlantic University in which I graduated in 2020.
+Immediately after joining [...]
 During my professional experience, I have worked mostly in web development with a vast spread of technologies ranging from the IOT industry to E-commerce stores.  -->

 <h3>Tools I code with</h3>